gregpierreputra/Project-One/README.md

 # Project-Stonks
 A personal project to further my learning on several interesting technological spaces.

+This project is hosted live on: https://project-stonks-gregpierreputra.streamlit.app/ Free to access it, and let me know what you think!

 Project Plan:
 - [x] Core: Stock querying through Polygon.io API, and DataFrame display
 - [x] Core: Stock charting through Plotly using the data stored in DataFrame